vedph/mqdq_mqutil/doc/export.md

 - *scenario 1*: *all the entries in all the sparse fragments are identical*.
 This is the situation after the import procedure, where the original `app` entry has been split into a set of grouped sparse fragments.
 In this case, we can simply collect the locations from all the fragments and just output one of them with these locations.
 All the other fragments, having identical entries, will just be dropped.

 - *scenario 2*: scenario 1 is not true.
 This means that some editing has occurred.
 We can safely assume that this was *not* a complete refactoring, which separated the fragments so that the group is no more useful; because in this case the operator should have removed the connection among the fragments, by deleting their group ID.
 So, we can merge the fragments into one by *collecting* all their locations (into `@loc`) and *concatenating* all their entries in the order they are defined in each of the fragments, sorted by their location (in ascending order).

+Anyway, we chose option 1, so the only concern is marking the `app` entries belonging to the same group in some way.

 ### B.4.
 Converting Coordinates